-Criteria JORC Code Explanation Commentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
+Criteria JORC Code Explanation Commentary Mineral Resource estimate for conversion to Ore Reserves Reserve.
+At all Operations the Ore Reserve is based on the corresponding reported Mineral Resource estimate.
 Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
-At all Operations the Ore Reserve is based on the corresponding reported Mineral Resource estimate.
 Mineral Resources reported are inclusive of those Mineral Resources modified to produce the Ore Reserve estimate.
 At all projects, all Mineral Resources that have been converted to Ore Reserve are classified as either an Indicated or Measured material.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
 Mr. Anthony Buckingham has been an employee of WGX (and its subsidiaries) for the past 9 years and has over 15 years' experience specifically in the Western Australian mining industry.
 Mr. Buckingham visits the mine sites on a regular basis and is one of the primary engineers involved in mine planning, site infrastructure and project management.